dbaron/declarative-partial-updates/README.md

 1. A `view` can be described by using CSS.
 It is merely an element that has `display: none` (or `content-visibility: hidden`, details TBD) when the route doesn't match.
    The choice to make it an element makes it clear semantically that this part of the document is an app fragment.
 1. Views can be extended in the future to support a per-view URL ("HTML includes"), and have additional CSS selectors for links that target a particular route.
-1. Multiple views that match the same route can be present at the same time
+1. Multiple views that match the same route can be present at the same time.
 1. The `match` attribute can be bikeshed... perhaps `matchroute`.

 ### Part 3: Declarative same-document navigation